yardsale8/stat110_book/_sources/IntroToCI/IntroToCI.rst

 .. admonition:: Distinction between Parameters and Statistics

-    1. Parameters are thought of a the exact values that we would like to make guesses about.
+    1. Parameters are thought of as the exact values that we would like to make guesses about.
 They are generally too expensive to find exactly and are almost always unknown.
     2. Statistics are thought of as a guess of the value of a parameter.
 They are not particularly interesting in their own right.

-The difference between parameters and statistics is so important that we use difference symbols to represent each.
+The difference between parameters and statistics is so important that we use different symbols to represent each.
 The first summary method that we will focus on is the mean or average of quantitative data.
 The symbol that we use for a population mean (parameter) is :math:`\mu`, while the symbol we use for a sample mean (statistic) is :math:`\bar{x}`.
-The following table gives the symbols for various parameters and statistics we will work with in this course.
+The following table gives the symbols for various parameters and statistics we will work within this course.

 |image1|